12 Quick Tips to Get More Out of Scoro (Beginner Level)

-Anyways… We’ve collected 12 tips and hacks that our team uses day-to-day when working with Scoro.
+We’ve collected 12 tips and hacks that our team uses day-to-day when working with Scoro.
 And you can benefit from these too!
 The article will take approximately ten minutes to read.
 You’ll end up saving hundreds of minutes.

 Whenever you go to any view (tasks, projects, companies, quotes, etc.) you can filter the list in millions of different ways (this is not a joke).

-5. Sort your lists
+2. Sort your lists

-As you click on the column header “Start date”, all your projects are ordered according to their start date.
+As you click on the column header Start date, all your projects are ordered according to their start date.

-6. Bookmark anything
+4. Bookmark anything

-To save a filtered list as a bookmark, simply select the filters you’d like to apply.
-Next, click on the Bookmarks button and select “Save as a bookmark”.
+To save a filtered list as a bookmark, select the filters you’d like to apply.
+Next, click on the Bookmarks button and select Save as bookmark.

 You just learned how to save yourself a coffee-break-worth-of-time every day.

-7. Default views
+5. Default views

 Is there a bookmark or specific filters that you often apply when working with a list?
-Maybe you’d like to see your clients filtered by their size or country.
+Maybe you’d like to see your clients filtered by their size or country?
 Or how about your task list filtered by projects instead of priorities?

-As you select “New task”, a window will pop up where you can fill in all data needed and create the new task.
+As you select New task, a window will pop up where you can fill in all data needed and create the new task.
 Easy as pie, right?

-9. Add another task
+7. Add another task

 Here’s a tiny bit of advice that you can apply when adding multiple similar tasks in a row.

-In case you haven’t noticed, there’s a “Save and add another” button in the task creation box.
+In case you haven’t noticed, there’s a Save and add another button in the task creation box.

-Clicking on this button saves the current task and opens a new window for adding another.
+Clicking this button saves the current task and opens a new window for adding another.
 But this time, some fields (activity type, and relation with a person, company or project) are already filled in for you.

-Tip: As you send a quote to a client, you can select “Add another task” and add yourself a reminder to check in 3 days whether the client has approved the quote.
+Tip: As you send a quote to a client, you can select Add another task and add a reminder for yourself to check in 3 days (for example) whether the client has approved the quote.

-The “Save and add another” button works magic when you need to add many consecutive project tasks with similar activity types, linked to the same project, etc.
+The Save and add another button works like magic when you need to add many consecutive tasks with similar activity types, linked to the same project, etc.

-10. Assign one task to multiple users
+8. Assign one task to multiple users

 As you create a task and assign it to multiple users, make sure to notify them as well.
-As you check the box “Notify”, Scoro will automatically inform all the involved users.
+As you check the box Notify, Scoro will automatically inform all the involved users.

-12. Add default task settings
+10. Add default task settings

-Working on many different tasks can become tiresome if you have to constantly add these to the system.
+Working on many different tasks can become tiresome if you have to constantly add information to the system.
 To make your life easier, there’s an option to set a default planned duration and priority for all tasks.